dantonnoriega/PubPol590-Sp15/Workshop 1/01_intro_to_git.md

 2. Verify your email address.
 GitHub should send you an email automatically but if it does not, then follow [these instructions](https://help.github.com/articles/verifying-your-email-address/).
 3. After you've verified your email, I *highly* recommend you request a [Student Developer Pack](https://education.github.com/pack).
 Hit "Get Your Pack" and follow the instructions.
 Getting your pack takes a few weeks but, once you get it, you'll be allowed 5 free private repositories for 2 years -- great deal!

+## Git Command Line?
+You may be wondering why I'm emphasizing Git command line after asking you to install the GitHub app.
+The GitHub app is user friendly with a wonderful graphic user interface (GUI).
+Git command line is looks scary and is very unpleasant for those not very comfortable with programming.

+However, it is very difficult to understand the machinery of what the GitHub app is doing without knowing basic Git command line.
+Furthermore, most firms use the GitHub app (or other [Git GUIs](http://git-scm.com/downloads/guis)) to "visualize" what is being done in the command line.
+The actual work of pushing/tracking files is generally not done on the GitHub app --- or any other Git GUI --- but via command line.
+Furthermore, if you learn Git using an specific app, then you constrain yourself to knowing how to use Git *only* with that app.
+What if you switch to a firm or team that uses a different Git GUI?
+If you know Git command line, you can use *any* Git GUI.

+I also want to introduce you all to what true programming feels like and that one need not be scared of command line interfaces.
+Command line coding is efficient and powerful but, yes, it can be scary.
+But just like any new skill, fear subsides with practice.

 ## Complete 15 minute Intro to Git
 GitHub has a great interactive introduction to Git command line.
 To familiarize yourself with how Git works, as well as the most frequently used commands, please take 15 minutes to run through [tryGit](https://try.github.io/levels/1/challenges/1).

 You can find more detailed help about the basic Git commands being used [here](http://gitref.org/basic/).

 ## Setting Up Git On Your Computer

 Before using Git, you need to configure a few things, like your `user.name` and `user.email`.

 Here is what it looks like: